maverik0/cf_rank_logger/README.md

 # cf_rank_logger
 logs the rank of a handle during a codeforces round in real time.
-(planned) record data on a google sheet